Models and Criteria#

 The input dimensionality (of the input signal).
 When calling

-, this is the dimensionality expected for the input argument.
+forward, this is the dimensionality expected for the input argument.
 In typical applications of CEBRA, the input dimension corresponds to the number of neurons for neural data analysis, number of keypoints for kinematik analysis, or can also be the dimension of a feature space in case preprocessing happened before feeding the data into the model.

 - num_output#